Skip to main content

 • Use a tower fan to circulate the air: If you don’t have central air conditioning, a fan will bring a cooling breeze as you sleep.

-• Opt for breathable sheets: Look for blends of bamboo, cotton, and linen fabrics, like Purple SoftStretch® sheets.
+• Opt for breathable, cooling sheets: Look for blends of bamboo, cotton, and linen fabrics, like Purple SoftStretch® sheets.
 This goes for blankets as well.

 FAQ

-Cooling mattresses are made of materials that balance or lower body temperatures while sleeping and provide the support you’d expect from a mattress.
-Various cooling technologies are available today, from covers woven with cooling fibers, to layers of gel-infused foam, to unique grid designs.
+Cooling mattresses are made of materials that balance or lower body temperatures while sleeping.
+Various cooling technologies are available today, from covers woven with cooling fibers to gel-infused foam layers to unique grid designs.

-Your bed might seem hot because it’s retaining your body heat, leaving you too hot to sleep well.
+Your bed might seem hot because it’s retaining your body heat, leaving you too hot to sleep deeply.
 Some mattress materials — like memory foam — trap heat more than others.
 While high-density memory foam can be supportive for some sleepers, if you run hot, look for hybrid, latex, or foam mattresses with added cooling elements.
-Then layer them with breathable bedding.
+Then, layer them with breathable bedding.

 About the authors